WICG/aom/spec/CONTRIBUTING.md

 ## Running HTML5 Tidy

-Please make sure you have HTML5 tidy installed, instead of the the one that  ships with *nix systems.
+Please make sure you have HTML5 tidy installed, instead of the one that  ships with *nix systems.
 You can comfirm this by running:

 ```bash
 tidy5 --version  #HTML Tidy for Mac OS X version 4.9.XX ...